Inge Gecas

 I am a visual artist, originally from Vilnius, Lithuania, living and working in NYC.

-In college I studied architecture.Though it wasn’t my first choice at the time, I now appreciate the skills those studies gave me: three-dimensional composition, light, color theory, perception of objects, architectural spaces.
-After the college, I experimented with painting techniques and mixed media and showed my work in a few exhibitions.
-I’ve always been interested in learning new media and technologies.
-When I moved to New York, I began working with print graphic design and photography.
+In college I studied architecture.
+Though it wasn’t my first choice at the time, I now appreciate the skills those studies gave me: three-dimensional composition, light, color theory, perception of objects, architectural spaces.
+After the college, I painted for about 10 years and showed my work in a few personal exhibitions in Vilnius.
+Soon after I became interested in learning new media and took a chance to move to New York to learn and work in print graphic design and photography.
 All my studies and practices have had a great influence on what I am today as an artist.
 I am grateful to have this variety of tools and techniques at my disposal and to be able to express my ideas using any media I choose for the project.

 More about my work go to: